Need a pulse oximeter? These models are in stock starting at $20

-Raise your hand if you'd never heard of a pulse oximeter until a few weeks ago, when this New York Times op-ed piece freaked everyone out with talk of "the infection that's silently killing coronavirus patients."
-Now raise your hand if you scrambled to purchase a pulse oximeter and found them either significantly price-gouged or out of stock.
+Raise your hand if you hadn't heard of a pulse oximeter until several weeks ago, when this New York Times op-ed piece freaked everyone out with talk of "the infection that's silently killing coronavirus patients."
+Now raise your hand if you scrambled to buy a pulse oximeter and found them either out of stock or significantly price-gouged.
 (I ordered one from Walmart for $30; a few days later the price was up to $50.)

-Good news: Pulse oximeters are in stock at some stores, and although you'll still pay more than you would have several weeks ago, there are decent deals.
+But there's some good news: Pulse oximeters are in stock at some stores, and although you'll still pay more than you would have several weeks ago, there are still decent deals.
 Whether or not you actually need one is a different story.
 I highly recommend reading Dale Smith's CNET report: Can pulse oximeters detect coronavirus?
 How they work and more.

 I'll leave that to you to decide.
-Here are three options, all in stock at the time of this writing, at three different prices.
+Here are three pulse oximeter options, all in stock at the time of this writing, at three different prices.

 Before the pandemic hit, you could find a pulse oximeter in your local drugstore for about this price.
 It's hard to say for sure how well this pulse oximeter works when it comes to measuring pulse rate and the oxygen saturation level in your blood (the product page currently shows no user ratings), but it looks similar to countless others -- just without the $50 price tag.
 Note that the seller here is not Walmart proper, but rather Joybuy, and that shipping is expected to take 10-15 days.